Welcome to our series, ‘Meet the musician’, where we meet people involved in music across the Channel Islands.

 What advice would you give to someone who has a dream of entering the music business?

-What would you like the States of Jersey to do to support the arts in the island?
+What would you like the States of Jersey to do, to support performing arts in the island?

-What are the last three social media accounts you followed?
+Aside from ChannelEye.Media, what are the last three accounts you followed on social media?

 What do you do in your downtime?